jupyterhub/team-compass/docs/contributing.md

-providing feedback in issues, participating in the [JupyterHub Discourse](https://discourse.jupyter.org), sharing your experience with JupyterHub tools in an issue, improving documentation, helping others with their problems, telling others about JupyterHub tools, and coming to weekly meetings.
+providing feedback in issues, participating in the [JupyterHub Discourse](https://discourse.jupyter.org), sharing your experience with JupyterHub tools in an issue, improving documentation, helping others with their problems, telling others about JupyterHub tools, and coming to monthly meetings.
 There are lots of others ways to contribute without writing code - we are happy to have any and all contributions!

 If you'd like to write code, and have experience in some of the tools that JupyterHub uses